m-fakhry/comp304-24-25/Assignments/assign6.md

     - Implement a parser that reads the string from the `scanner_output.txt` file and apply the rules from the predictive parsing table.

     - Apply the parser on each string `id + (id - id) / id` and `id + (id - id) id` to check if the input strings are valid.

+    **Objectives**:

+    - Test whether LL(1) grammar can be used.
+        - Validate the parser implementation by using CFG that is LL(1) and see if the program works correctly

+    **Skills**:

+    - Read table of rules from a text file.
+What would be the suitable data structure.

+    - Understand parsing based on predefined rules from table.